builders-garden/privy-wagmi-provider/README.md

 These hooks are just wrappers around the `useWriteContract` and `useReadContract` hooks provided by `wagmi`.
 In case you need more control over the contract interaction, you should use the "native" hooks directly.

+### 🖼️ useERC721 hooks

+The library comes with several useful hooks to interact with ERC721 tokens.
+This is a list of the hooks available:

+- `useERC721Transfer` - hook to transfer ERC721 tokens;
+- `useERC721Approve`- hook to approve ERC721 tokens spending;
+- `useERC721Allowance` - hook to get the allowance of an address to spend ERC721 tokens;
+- `useERC721BalanceOf` - hook to get the balance of an address for an ERC721 token;
+- `useERC721TotalSupply` - hook to get the total supply of an ERC721 token;
+- `useERC721TokenURI` - hook to get the token URI of an ERC721 token;
+- `useERC721OwnerOf` - hook to get the owner of an ERC721 token;
+- `useERC721Symbol` - hook to get the symbol of an ERC721 token.

 ## 👇 Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.